opentensor/developer-docs/docs/btcli-permissions.md

 The workstations you use to do this work can be referred to as a permissionless workstation (requiring neither private key), a coldkey workstation or a hotkey workstation, depending on which private key is provisioned.

-1. A **permissionless workstation** has only coldkey *public keys* on it. which are sufficient for viewing all public information about a wallet, such as TAO and alpha stake balances.
-Information about subnets, miners, and validators can be viewed without introducing the security risk of initializing your private keys on a device.
+1. A **permissionless workstation** has only coldkey *public keys* on it.
+Public keys are sufficient for viewing all information about a wallet, such as TAO and alpha stake balances.
+Information about wallets, subnets, miners, and validators can and should be viewed without initializing your private keys on a device, to avoid the security risk of compromising your keys.

     :::tip coldkey workstation security
     See [Permissionless workstation](./getting-started/coldkey-hotkey-security#permissionless-workstation)
     :::

-1. A **coldkey workstation** contains coldkey in the `wallet_path`.
+1. A **coldkey workstation** contains one or more coldkey private key in the `wallet_path`.
 For any coldkey associated with mainnet TAO, the coldkey workstation should be held to the highest possible security standards.

     :::tip coldkey workstation security
     See [Coldkey workstation](./  getting-started/coldkey-hotkey-security#coldkey-workstation)
     :::

-1. **A hotkey workstation**, which is generally a servers used for mining or validation, contains a hotkey private key in the `wallet_path` in the `btcli config`, as well as a coldkey public key for the corresponding coldkey.
-Compromised hotkeys can damage your reputation if they are used to maliciously submit false weights (if you are a validator), or bad work as a miner.
+1. **A hotkey workstation**—which is generally a server used for mining or validation—contains a hotkey private key in the `wallet_path` located in the `btcli config`, as well as a coldkey public key for the corresponding coldkey.
+Compromised hotkeys can damage your reputation if they are used to maliciously to submit inaccurate weights as a validator, or bad work as a miner.
 However, ownership of TAO or alpha stake can only be transferred with a coldkey, and a leaked hotkey can be swapped using the coldkey; therefore hotkey leaks are far less dangerous than coldkey leaks.

     :::tip hotkey workstation
     See [Hotkey workstation security](./getting-started/coldkey-hotkey-security#hotkey-workstation)